 |You cite an image you took yourself||

 You are not required to cite images you took yourself.
 Instead, provide a self attribution in text following the format listed on this guide.

 Check with your instructor to clarify their expectations for self-citing different formats.
 If your instructor requires you to cite yourself, follow the general format for online images and leave out the URL.

 |Follow the copyright attribution example under Incorporating Images in Course Assignments||Not required for images you took yourself|

 |You cite an image from a book or article||Cite the source type that the image is contained within - for example, if you are citing an image in a book, cite the book itself and provide a page number in your in-text citation.||Case by case basis - no change from standard template||Case by case basis - cite according to the source type you found|

 Many images on the web do not have easily identifiable author, title, or date information.
 Try to locate missing information by right-clicking on the image and viewing the properties and/or looking for information within the page on which the image is found.

 Is your scenario not covered in this table?
-Try consulting the official APA Style Blog's detailed information about elements of reference list entries and missing reference information or ask your liaison librarian for help.
+Try consulting the official APA Style Blog's detailed information about elements of reference list entries and missing reference information or ask your liaison for help.